 Manager's Message

-I‘m excited to welcome RVers and tent campers back to the park.
-Reservations have opened for the Shady Pines campground, which features 36 standard-facility campsites and 10 tent-only campsites.
-Two new bathhouses were built.
-Keep in mind, overnight stays are also available at the eight renovated cabins and the 14 primitive campsites in the Wilderness Preserve.
+RV and tent campers can stay overnight in the Shady Pines campground, which features 36 standard-facility campsites and 10 tent-only campsites.
+Two new bath houses were recently built.
+Overnight stays are also available at the eight renovated cabins and the 14 primitive campsites in the Wilderness Preserve.
+Reservations for campsites and cabins can be made by calling 1-800-326-3521 or visit our reservation website.

-Wildlife abounds, and the dunes and beaches are home to many species of unique and threatened wildlife.
+While you’re here, be on the lookout for wildlife.
+The dunes and beaches are home to many species of unique and threatened wildlife.
 Sea turtles nest on the beaches from May to October each year.
 The elusive and imperiled St. Andrews beach mouse live among the dunes.
 Migratory birds and butterflies rest here, and the beach is a crucial nesting site for native Florida birds like the snowy plover.

-If you would like to help keep the park beautiful or with recovery efforts, please contact us at 850-229-1595.
-We have several volunteer opportunities available and training is provided.
+If you would like to help keep the park beautiful, please contact us at 850-541-4011.
+We have several volunteer opportunities available, and training is provided.
 One of those opportunities is to join the Friends of St. Joseph State Parks, a dedicated group of volunteers who serve as the park’s nonprofit citizen support organization.
 They assist the park with programs, special events and fundraising.
 They are an extremely important part of the park, and we would love to have new members who share the same passion and love for St. Joseph Peninsula.
-You can see their good work by following them on Facebook or at their website.
+You can see their good work by following them on Facebook or at their website

 Thank you for your interest in T.H.
 Stone Memorial St. Joseph Peninsula State Park.
 We hope to see you and your family in the park soon!